The Jet Black's

-Cat (Gato) left the group in 1966, and the other members became purely a house band for Continental Records.
+Ernesto Neto - Nestico (saxophone) and José Provetti - Gatto (lead guitar), joined the group in 1963, Nestico left the group in 1964 and Gatto left the group in 1966, both future group RC-7. the other members became purely a house band for Continental Records.

 History

 First years

 The band was formed in São Paulo in 1961 by guitarist Joe Primo (Primo Moreschi) and guitarist Bobby de Carlo.
-Initially, its name was The Vampires, in 1961, however, it was changed to the current one, in honor of the English group Shadows, whose one of the biggest hits was the song "Jet Black".
+Initially, its name was the vampires, in 1963, however, it was changed to the current one, in honor of the English group Shadows, one of whose biggest hits was the song "Jet Black".
 In addition to Shadows, the group's influence was also the American group Ventures.
 Both had as basic repertoire rocks and instrumental twists performed for balls.

 In 1962, they signed with Chantecler and released their first album, a 78 rpm, on which they performed two covers by The Shadows: "Apache" and "Kon-Tiki".
 With the success of the debut, the label invested in the group with the release of two LPs.
 The first, released in the same year, was "Twist", and the second was recorded the following year, "The Jet Black's Again – Twist".